Riaantikasari/Riaantikasari/README.md

 - 👋 Hi, I’m Ria Antika Sari
 - 👀 I’m interested in aquaculture, food processing, marine technology, etc
 - 🌱 I’m currently learning aquaculture at Airlangga University
-- ✨ Recently learning social media specialist, Javascript, HTML, Phyton, and digital marketing
+- ✨ Recently learning social media specialist, Javascript, HTML, and digital marketing
 - 📫 You can reach me at linkedIn: Ria Antika Sari and E-mail: antikasari.ria.ras@gmail.com
 <!---
 Riaantikasari/Riaantikasari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.